SiulRek/ImageMLResearch/docs/source/recipes.rst

         ]
     }

-To load the trials, use the ``load_experiment_definition()`` function.
+To load the trials, use the ``load_experiment_definition()`` function inside the ``utils`` module.
 This function reads the experiment metadata and trial configurations from the JSON file.
 The function signature is as follows:

 .. function:: load_experiment_definition(definition_json)